dmnfarrell/dmnfarrell.github.io/_posts/2023-03-22-land-parcel-network.markdown

 ## Contact network from parcels

 Finally we can generate a contact network from the parcels which is why I was doing this originally.
-This produces a network graph with edges between all nodes (centroids of parcels) with contiguous fragments.
+This produces a network graph with edges between all nodes (centroids of parcels) with contiguous fragments or with centroids within a certain distance of each other.
 Therefore we would expect that very fragmented farms are highly connected in the network.
 That can be seen below.
-Not the code currently just adds all the fragments to the first farm but we can easily change to add randomly or otherwise.
+In the resulting graph node locations are the centroid of original parcels.
+Note the code currently just adds all the fragments to the first farm but we can easily change to add randomly or otherwise.

 <div style="width: auto;">
  <a href="/img/land_parcels_contact_network.png"> <img class="scaled" src="/img/land_parcels_contact_network.png"></a>
   <p class="caption">Contact network from connected parcels.
-The red farm on top is fragmented and most connected in the network</p>
+The red farm on top is fragmented and most connected in the network.</p>
 </div>

 Same with more farms below.
-This isn't very realistic but illustrative.
-Node locations are centroid of original parcels which can become meaningless with a lot of fragmentation.
+This might be more illustrative.
+There are less edges in the graph as we have lowered the distance threshold for connectivity.
+This is arbitrary.

 <div style="width: auto;">
  <a href="/img/land_parcels_contact_network2.png"> <img class="scaled" src="/img/land_parcels_contact_network2.png"></a>